You want to be sure you’re comfortable in meeting the mortgage repayments and other costs involved in looking after a property.

 This affordability assessment is carried out so you only borrow what you can comfortably afford.

-Use our calculator to get an estimate of the maximum amount you could borrow, based on your income.
+Use our calculator for an estimate of how much you could borrow, based on your income.

 Your home may be repossessed if you do not keep up repayments on your mortgage.